Back to top DDAT

 SENDCo Staff at Woodthorpe C of E Primary School

 Our school Special Educational Needs and Disabilities Coordinator (SENDCO) is Miss Catherine May.
+Miss Catherine May is also an integral part of the Senior Leadership team at Woodthorpe.
 Please do not hesitate to contact us with any concerns or queries and we will always support you.

 Miss Catherine May: cmay@woodthorpe.derbyshire.sch.uk